Green Team (comics): Publication history

 The Green Team's first adventure appears in 1st Issue Special #2 (cover-dated May 1975), an anthology comic.
 For many years, this would be their only conventionally published appearance.
 Not long after their debut, a regular Green Team series went into production, but the DC Implosion prevented it from reaching store shelves.
 Two issues had been completed at the time the series was cancelled, and these saw publication of a sort in the first volume of Cancelled Comic Cavalcade (Fall 1978), a two-volume collection DC Comics printed on photocopiers to secure copyrights on the stack of unpublished material left over after the DC Implosion.
 In the first of the two unpublished adventures, the boys are pitted against giant lobsters and the Russian Navy.
 In the second, the Green Team faces a villain called the Paperhanger who has special wallpaper that grows plants and trees, and who is a dead ringer for Adolf Hitler.

-In subsequent decades, the Green Team appeared in one panel of Animal Man #25 (July 1990), and a single page of Adventures of Superman #549 (Aug.
+In subsequent decades, the Green Team appeared on one page of Ambush Bug #3 (August 1985), in one panel of Animal Man #25 (July 1990), and a single page of Adventures of Superman #549 (Aug.
 1997), in which the boys meet the Newsboy Legion and Dingbats of Danger Street, financing a youth center for the two street gangs.
 Writer Karl Kesel explained that he was a fan of the Newsboy Legion, and brought in the other two boy groups as a counterpoint to the Newsboys, since all three were created by Joe Simon and/or Jack Kirby.
 Cecil Sunbeam and Abdul Smith, two members of the Green Team, appear in Ambush Bug: Year None #1 (Sept.
 2008).

 As part of The New 52 reboot of DC's continuity, the Green Team and its sister book The Movement were re-established in 2013.
 Written by Art Baltazar and Franco Aureliani, and drawn by Ig Guara, the first issue debuted in May 2013 and focused on teens who use their financial resources to purchase power in the DC Universe, including super powers.
 This run lasted 8 issues and concluded in January 2014.